 Should you use an air purifier and humidifier?

-Because air purifiers and humidifiers perform different functions, you can use both simultaneously.
-Some portable units, like the Afloia 2 in 1, can do both.
-Air purifiers purify the air year-round, while humidifiers only add moisture to the air when needed.
+You can use both simultaneously because air purifiers and humidifiers perform different functions.
+Air purifiers purify the air year-round, while humidifiers only add moisture when needed.

 Does an air purifier help with a stuffy room?

-An air purifier helps to circulate and filter the air in a room, which can help to reduce stuffiness.
+An air purifier helps circulate and filter the air in a room, which can help reduce stuffiness.
 Stuffiness is often caused by stagnant air, which an air purifier can help to alleviate.
-In addition, some air purifiers, like the Afloia 2 in 1, also have a humidifying function, which can further help reduce room stuffiness.